Arian Baptistery: Theological differences

 Christ's youthful appearance in the dome mosaic supports Arian Christians' belief that Christ was different than God and, therefore, secondary.
 The Neonian Baptistery instead depicts Christ as a man in his thirties.

 However, most of the small differences in composition, such as John the Baptist's position and opposing orientation of Peter and Paul, lack context due to the lack of surviving Arian texts; it is unknown if these details differed because of theological differences or was a result of the mosaicists.
 Despite there being so few Arian artworks that have survived, Arian depictions of Christ and the Apostles do not differ significantly.
 That being said, similar iconography is not indicative of there being no significantly different religious beliefs.
 After all, these mosaics survived because they were re-consecrated for Christian use, making it impossible to discern the nature of any removed artwork.

 Conversion to Chalcedonian Christianity

 In 565, after the condemnation of Arianism, this small octagonal brick structure was converted into a Chalcedonian oratory named Santa Maria.
 The conversion took place sometime between 550 and 570 AD.
 Eastern Rite monks added a monastery during the period of the Exarchate of Ravenna and further dedicated the structure to Saint Mary in Cosmedin.

 Around the year 1700, the structure passed into private hands, and in 1914 it was acquired by the Italian government.
-The Allied bombardment of World War II helped clear away other structures which had encroached on it from all sides, enabling researchers to view the details of its exterior for the first time.
+Allied bombing during World War II removed surrounding buildings that had encroached upon it, making it possible to examine the exterior in full for the first time.
 As with other monuments in Ravenna, the original floor is now some 2.3 meters underground.